HumanCompatibleAI/nn-clustering-pytorch/README.md

 This codebase uses `sacred` extensively, which you can read about [here](https://sacred.readthedocs.io/en/stable/).

-NB: clustering requires the names of layers in networks to follow a pattern:

-- fully connected layers should have names starting with `fc`
-- convolutional layers should have names starting with `conv`
-- batch norm layers should have names starting with `bn`

-Also, the only layers to have names starting with `fc` should be fully connected layers, etc.

 NB: the codebase assumes that networks are defined in a very specific way:

 - Modules are grouped into ModuleDicts (see [this pytorch doc page](https://pytorch.org/docs/stable/generated/torch.nn.ModuleDict.html)), with one ModuleDict per layer.